karineek/AccelerQ/README.md

 or else
 - Python 3.10.12
+- Python package setuptools<81 (we used setuptools 80.9.0)
 - Several Python and Unix packages, detailed below

 We recommend using Docker, at least at first.